-SynopsisCognitive Dissonance is the mental discomfort one feels when one’s beliefs, ideas, or values are inconsistent or contradictory.
+SynopsisCognitive Dissonance Theory addresses the mental discomfort one feels when one’s beliefs, ideas, or values are inconsistent or contradictory.
 Discomfort or psychological dissonance is triggered when new evidence does not align with previously held notions.
-To ameliorate discomfort, people either adjust to, argue against, or remain indifferent to the contradiction.
-In education, cognitive dissonance is used to reorient students’ awareness and their ability to defend their beliefs and values.
+To ameliorate discomfort, people either adjust to, argue against, or remain indifferent to the contradiction:

 - Aporia – a Greek word having to do with puzzlement, being perplexed, at an impasse, or raising doubts, in the context of teaching, Aporia typically refers to modes of engagement that prompt the learner to question assumptions and conclusions.

 - Socratic Method – a form of dialogue/argument in which one participant asks strategic questions in an attempt to draw out the other’s assumptions and ideas, aiming to reveal inconsistencies, gaps, and/or contradictions

 Status as a Theory of LearningCognitive Dissonance Theory is a theory of learning.